ScalaTest User Guide

 To get the same ordering as withFixture, place your super.beforeEach call at the end of each beforeEach method, and the super.afterEach call at the beginning of each afterEach method, as shown in the previous example.
 It is a good idea to invoke super.afterEach in a try block and perform cleanup in a finally clause, as shown in the previous example, because this ensures the cleanup code is performed even if super.afterEach throws an exception.

 The difference between stacking traits that extend BeforeAndAfterEach versus traits that implement withFixture is that setup and cleanup code happens before and after the test in BeforeAndAfterEach, but at the beginning and end of the test in withFixture.
 Thus if a withFixture method completes abruptly with an exception, it is considered a failed test.
-By contrast, if any of the beforeEach or afterEach methods of BeforeAndAfterEach complete abruptly, it is considered a failed suite, which will result in a SuiteAborted event.
+By contrast, if any of the beforeEach or afterEach methods of BeforeAndAfterEach complete abruptly, it is considered an aborted suite, which will result in a SuiteAborted event.

 ScalaTest is free, open-source software released under the Apache 2.0 license.

-Copyright © 2009-2012 Artima, Inc. All Rights Reserved.
+Copyright © 2009-2024 Artima, Inc. All Rights Reserved.

 artima